WagnerMK2/Open_Smoker/README.md

 i want to have recipe instructions that are very generous in options. think if this then that options
 I.E. if either meat probe hits 170*f then move on a step.

+id like to use temp sensors that are from popular grill brands and maybe some that are industru=ial in nature so that they are easy to procure. probably use k type connectors for the grill temp probes and the 3.5mm jack style for the meat temp probes should look into sourcing silicon temp probe gromments for the grill body.